 VINCI Airports – Publication by London Gatwick Airport

-Gatwick Airport Finance plc – the holding company of Gatwick Airport Ltd, owned at 50.01% by VINCI Airports – announces the launch of an offer of £400 million senior secured notes.
+Gatwick Airport Finance plc – the holding company of Gatwick Airport Ltd, owned at 50.01% by VINCI Airports – announces that today it has priced £450 million of senior secured notes.

+These notes are expected to be issued on 7 April 2021, mature in 2026, have a coupon of 4.375% and are expected to be rated Ba3 (negative outlook) by Moody's and BB- (negative outlook) by Fitch.

 The published information is available at the following address: